agunechemba/agunechemba.github.io/_posts/2025-10-12-The Man Who Spoke to Machines.md

 ### 🧑‍💻 Meeting Dennis — Through Code, Not in Person

 No, I never met Dennis Ritchie in real life.
-He lived long before I began my journey as a programming teacher in Lagos, Nigeria.
+He lived long before I began my journey as a programming trainer.
 But the moment I wrote my very first line of **C code**, I felt as though he was right there, whispering,

 > “Keep it simple.
 Make it work.
 Then make it beautiful.”